gdwnldsKSC/WinQEMU/ReadMe.md

 to the command arguments part of the WinQemuTest project to reproduce the 'test' environment or the paths of your choosing now that we can specify arbitrary paths.

-From a bash shell (or WSL) run ./hxtool -h < qemu-options.hx > qemu-options.def
+From a bash shell (or WSL) run
+./hxtool -h < qemu-options.hx > qemu-options.def
-As well do the same thing for qemu-monitor.hx > qemu-monitor.h
+./hxtool -h < qemu-monitor.hx > qemu-monitor.h
+./tracetool --nop -c < trace-events > trace.c
+./tracetool --nop -h < trace-events > trace.h

 Rebaselined on upstream vl.c which now (as of a few iterations ago) uses that header instead of declaring all the enum and help files in source to allow them to remain in